 Finally, choose a name for the backup job and save it clicking OK.

 You can immediately launch the backup right clicking on it, as shown in the image below:

 With a standard configuration the backup is much faster when Iperius is installed on a physical machine (external) in the same network of the ESXi server, while it can be slower when Iperius is installed on a VM hosted in the ESXi server itself.
 Anyway, to improve network performances and to solve possible problems, it’s recommended to read the related VMware documentation: http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1004087 .

-Restoring an ESXi virtual machine that you’ve previosly backed up with Iperius is very simple.
-In fact, Iperius saves the virtual machine in its original format (with the various .vmdk, .vmx files, etc.), so you will simply need to re-upload the folder containing the backup to the ESXi datastore (using the standard management software provided by VMware, vSphere Client), and then reconnect the virtual machine simply right clicking on its .vmx file and then on the menu item “Add to Inventory”.
-Once you did this, you can immediately restart the virtual machine.
+Restoring an ESXi virtual machine that you’ve previously backed up with Iperius (standard backup) is very simple.
+In fact, Iperius saves the virtual machine in its original format (with the various .vmdk, .vmx files, etc.), so you will simply need to reupload the folder containing the backup to the ESXi datastore (using the standard management software provided by VMware, vSphere Client), and then reconnect the virtual machine simply right clicking on its .vmx file and then on the menu item “Add to Inventory”.
+Once you have done this, you can immediately restart the virtual machine.